cjungmann/termintel/README.md

-# PROJECT TermEx(pert)
+# PROJECT Terminal Interface (termif)

-Expert help for the development of console applications.
+Distilled instruction set to address basic terminal functionality.

 This project started as a place to learn and experiment with terminfo and other terminal-related objectives.
 It has evolved into something